Hello and welcome to the podcast of the Road Seaters episode 1258 for Tuesday the 23rd of September 2025.

 The TV after highly criticized suspension.

-Was it criticized though?
+Was it late night criticized, though?

-No, I'm not gonna pay the Guardian.
+Now, I'm not going to pay the Guardian.

 It's okay.